cucumber/cucumber-jvm/jakarta-cdi/README.md

 defined.
 Other support code is not.
 Consider adding a `beans.xml` to automatically declare test all classes as beans.

-Note: To share state step definitions and other support code must be application scoped.
+Note: To share state step definitions and other support code must at least be application scoped.

 ```java
 package com.example.app;